metio/terraform-provider-k8s/docs/data-sources/apps_gitlab_com_runner_v1beta2_manifest.md

 Optional:

 - `bucket` (String) Name of the bucket in which the cache will be stored
-- `credentials` (String) Name of the secret containing the'accesskey' and 'secretkey' used to access the object storage
+- `credentials` (String) Name of the secret containing the 'accesskey' and 'secretkey' used to access the object storage
 - `insecure` (Boolean) Use insecure connections or HTTP
 - `location` (String) Name of the S3 region in use
 - `server` (String)